EpicBounties/CorporateSite/_posts/en/2022-01-28-why-implement-a-bug-bounty-program.md

 But it is not only necessary for large technology companies, today, any small or medium-sized company has a customer database or a website where it offers its products or services and these could be affected if someone with the necessary knowledge, performs a cyber-attack causing damages for an amount difficult to assume by a company that has a tight budget.

-To prevent anyone from harming your company, you can use the Bug Bounty program to detect security flaws before they cause problems.
+To prevent anyone from harming your company, you can use the <a href="https://www.epicbounties.com/es/bug-bounty-what-is-it-for-business.html">Bug Bounty program</a> to detect security flaws before they cause problems.

 This type of rewards for cybersecurity errors has evolved as technology has been integrated into society, so it has become professionalized and there are already companies dedicated to providing this service.